Tips on How to Travel with Your Bike on an Adventure

 Inspect the wheel for any punctures and appropriate pressure.
 Depending on the terrain you intend to ride on, you may need to replace your bike’s wheels.
 To enjoy the various terrains during your travel with your bike on an adventure, bigger wheels are more suitable.

-If you own a the mountain bike under 500 dollars you may not need to change its wheels as the bike features quality wheels.
+If you own a mountain bike over 500 dollars you may not need to change its wheels as the bike features quality wheels.
 Ensure your wheels have the appropriate pressure for the kind of trails you will be riding on.
 Also, if you are changing the wheel make sure they are compatible with the brake system and rear derailleur otherwise braking and gear shifting won’t work well.

 4. Pack the Bike